pygfx/wgpu-py/docs/backends.rst

     :param dxc_path: str, path to dxcompiler.dll, defaults to ``None``.
 None looks in the resource directory.
     :param dxc_max_shader_model: float between 6.0 and 6.7, Maximum shader model the given dll supports.
 Defaults to 6.5.

-Use like the following before the instance is created, which happens during request_adapters or enumerate_adapters.
+Use like the following before the instance is created, which happens during request_adapter or enumerate_adapters.

 .. code-block:: py